jjpaulo2/fastrpa/README.md

 ### Managing cookies

-Follow the examples below to manage cookies on the current domain.
+An abstraction to manage cookies on the current domain.

 ```python
 >>> app = FastRPA()